MrCoffi/BookShop/README.md

 🔜 Future Plans:
 In the future, the plan is to continue the development of the bookstore by incorporating additional features like user reviews and ratings, personalized recommendations, and a user-friendly admin dashboard for managing book inventory and orders.

+What remains to be done:
+Add an External service for phone login. 📱
+Implement functionality for balance top-up. 💰 Implement functionality for purchasing a book. 📚 Implement functionality for changing account details on the /profile page. 🔄

 🌟 Thank you for your interest in this ongoing development project.
 Stay tuned for further updates and enhancements! ✨💻🚀